adiack/adiack.github.io/README.md

 <img src="assets/Abdou-speaking-pompidou.webp"/>

-Abdoulaye Diack is a Senior Program Manager at [Google Research Africa](https://research.google/teams/africa-team/) 🤖, leading the development and implementation of AI solutions to address challenges in the Global South.
-He works, as a lead in the Open Buildings project, which used AI to map over 1.8 billion buildings, significantly improving disaster response and economic development in underserved regions.
-With 20+ years of experience in AI/ML, research operations, and technology solutions for emerging markets, Abdoulaye is a strategic leader passionate about leveraging technology to drive sustainable growth.
+Abdoulaye Diack is a Senior Program Manager at [Google Research Africa](https://research.google/teams/africa-team/) 🤖.
+He works with a talented team of research scientists and engineers on AI research that address challenges in the Global South.
+Abdoulaye is a lead on the Open Buildings project, which used AI to create building footprint data for regions with limited mapping information.
+This project mapped over 1.8 billion buildings across Africa, South America, the Caribbean, and South and Southeast Asia.
+The data is used to improve Google Maps and supports urban planning, disaster response, and economic development initiatives.

+Abdoulaye is a strategic leader passionate about leveraging technology, including cutting-edge AI, to drive sustainable growth in emerging markets.

 <img src="assets/heat-map.width-1250.png"/>